Riley Greene Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- In his most recent outing on Monday against the Kansas City Royals, the right-hander threw 6 2/3 innings, allowing one earned run while surrendering six hits.
+- In his most recent appearance on Tuesday, the right-hander went 3 1/3 innings against the Kansas City Royals, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.